gabriel-ing/Quickstarts/ExternalPython/External Python Quickstart.md

 ## Connecting to IRIS from External Python programs

-The SDK driver can be installed using pip:
+The SDK can be installed using pip:

 ```
 pip install intersystems-irispython